Expert Witness Conflicts of Interest: How to Avoid Disqualification

 Typically, an expert will not be disqualified if he only briefly met with the opposing party, was not retained, and was not provided any confidential information relevant to the case.
 Likewise, it is important to note that a confidential relationship alone is not sufficient to disqualify the witness; the witness must have actually obtained confidential information.
 As to the second prong, confidential or privileged information includes matters covered by attorney-client privilege and/or attorney work-product protections.
 Other matters that are considered confidential are the opposing party’s trial strategy, the case’s strengths and weaknesses, and any anticipated defenses.
 Information that is “purely technical” or would have otherwise been discoverable during the course of litigation is not considered confidential.
 In analyzing any public interest concerns, the courts consider issues such as:

-Generally, a motion to disqualify an expert is more likely to be granted when it involves an expert that switched parties during the litigation.
+Generally, a motion to disqualify an expert is more likely to be granted when it involves an expert who switched parties during the litigation.
 For example, in In re Diet Drugs Products Liability Litigation, No. 07-20144, 2009 WL 1886131 (E.D.
 Pa.
 2009), defense counsel for two drug manufacturers retained an expert for the case, which resulted in the expert’s formal, exclusive engagement and meetings between counsel and the expert concerning trial strategy.
-However, the expert was then engaged by plaintiff and planned to testify against the defendants in the plaintiff’s products liability suit.
+However, the expert was then engaged by plaintiff and planned to testify against the defendants in the plaintiff’s product liability suit.
 The Court disqualified the witness, finding that a relationship existed between the expert and defendants during which the expert gained confidential information related to the litigation.

 In contrast, in Allstate Insurance Co. v.
 Electrolux Home Products, Inc., Id.
 27. 840 F. Supp.
 2d 1072, 1084 (N.D.
 Ill.
 2012), the Court held that disqualification of an expert was not warranted when the expert had previously testified for a third party in another proceeding that was deemed adverse to the moving party.
 Although the expert had access to confidential information, the Court held that there was no prior direct relationship between the expert and the party seeking the disqualification.
 The Court admitted his testimony under the condition that no reference to made to the confidential information of the prior case.